gabmansur/fraud-detection-pyspark-pipeline/README.md

 The local data pipeline follows this flow:

 1. **Load Raw Data**
    CSV file from `data/transactions.csv` is read into a PySpark DataFrame.
+The structure of the transaction data follows the public format described in the [Rabobank Developer Portal](https://developer.rabobank.nl/api-documentation).
+Columns like user_id, timestamp, amount, and counterparty_iban were adapted to reflect how real transaction records are formatted in banking APIs — keeping this as close to production as possible while still being lightweight and local.
+Columns like user_id, timestamp, amount, and counterparty_iban were adapted to reflect how real transaction records are formatted in banking APIs — keeping this as close to production as possible while still being lightweight and local.

 2. **ETL Transformations**
    Performed in [`etl.py`](src/etl.py), including: